aws/amazon-chime-sdk-android/guides/api_overview.md

 An ActiveSpeakerObserver has the following methods:

-* [onActiveSpeakerDetected](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.audiovideo.audio.activespeakerdetector/-active-speaker-observer/on-active-speaker-detected.html): occurs when an active speaker has been detected
+* [onActiveSpeakerDetected](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.audiovideo.audio.activespeakerdetector/-active-speaker-observer/on-active-speaker-detected.html): called when one or more active speakers have been detected
-* [onActiveSpeakerScoreChanged](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.audiovideo.audio.activespeakerdetector/-active-speaker-observer/on-active-speaker-score-changed.html): occurs periodically and provides the attendee's active speaker score
+* [onActiveSpeakerScoreChanged](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.audiovideo.audio.activespeakerdetector/-active-speaker-observer/on-active-speaker-score-changed.html): called when active speaker scores change at a given interval

 You can control `onActiveSpeakerScoreChanged`'s interval by providing a value for `scoreCallbackIntervalMs` while implementing ActiveSpeakerPolicy.
 You can prevent this callback